vertexproject/synapse/docs/synapse/devguides/storm_api.rst

      {'mesg': 'Unable to foo the bar.com domain', 'domain': 'bar.com'})

+This can be produced by users with the ``$lib.warn()`` Storm API.

 err
 ---

-The err event is sent if there is a fatal error encountered when executing a storm query.
-There will be no further processing; only a `fini` message sent afterwards.
+The err event is sent if there is a fatal error encountered when executing a Storm query.
+There will be no further processing; only a ``fini`` message sent afterwards.

-The err event does contain a marshalled exception tufo in it.
-The tufo contains the consists of the exception type as the identifier; and several attributes from the exception.
+The err event does contain a marshalled exception in it.
+This contains the exception type as the identifier; and several attributes from the exception.

 The following keys are usually present in the marshalled tufo:
 - esrc: Source line that raised the exception.
 - efile: File that the exception was raised from.
 - eline: Line number from the raising file.
 - ename: Name of the function where the exception was from.
-- mesg: The `str()` result of the exception (or `mesg` argument to a SynErr exception, if present).
+- mesg: The ``str()`` result of the exception (or ``mesg`` argument to a SynErr exception, if present).

-If the Storm runtime is cancelled (for example, via the telepath or http kill methods), there will will be no `err` or `fini` messages sent.
+If the Storm runtime is cancelled for some reason, there will will be no ``err`` or ``fini`` messages sent.
 This is because the task cancellation may tear down the channel and we would have an async task blocking on attempting to send data to a closed channel.

 Additional keys may also be present.